LippmannLab/Lippmann-Lab-Onboarding/docs/06-datamanagement.md

 Another free reference manager that some lab members use is [Mendeley](https://www.mendeley.com/download-desktop-new/), although it is much easier to have everyone using the same program when writing papers in groups.

-Furthermore, this [Excel Journal Database](https://www.youtube.com/watch?v=Y40Wy1guAiQ) may also be a good tool for keeping up with what papers you have read during your training.
+Furthermore, this [Excel Journal Database](https://www.youtube.com/watch?v=Y40Wy1guAiQ) may also be a good tool for keeping up with what papers you have read during your training, although it should not be used as your citation manager.

 ## Communication
-How to present scientific work
+This section will contain tips on how to present scientific work.

-Journal club templates - how you present a journal club article Advice on creating posters, present virtually - better poster movement
+### Creating an Oral Presentation

+#### Journal Club Presentations

+### Creating a Poster Presentation
+Better poster movement

 ## Computation/Data Analysis
 - software, norms for analysis